-Did we mention Wolf-Gordon takes their manta of being a design-driven company seriously?
-Through collaborations with some of the world’s most renown designers and as well as their own on-site design studio, Wolf-Gordon produces work that is provocative and inspiring.
+Did we mention Wolf-Gordon takes their mantra of being a design-driven company seriously?
+Through collaborations with some of the world’s most renowned designers as well as their own on-site design studio, Wolf-Gordon produces work that is provocative and inspiring.

 As quoted from Wolf-Gordon’s brand style guide: “As an arbiter of design, Wolf-Gordon’s appreciation of quality must be reflected in everything produced, from products to communications: written, printed, on the web.”
 This principle became a north star as we explored and refined our polished compositions.
 We treated every product like a showpiece in a gallery that users could take in at their own pace.
 In this case, driving an increase of conversations meant breaking industry norms – bringing inspiration and education to the forefront of every step in a customer’s journey.

 Conceptually, we viewed Wolf-Gordon as a museum that houses that gallery.
 From the font and kerning to the unique HKS 43 blue border, Wolf-Gordon’s brand was always present throughout the site, but never the centerpiece.